 Call a Nevada criminal defense attorney…

-If you have been arrested for the Nevada crime of extortion under NRS 205.320, please call our Las Vegas criminal defense attorneys or a free consultation.
+If you have been arrested for the Nevada crime of extortion under NRS 205.320, please call our Las Vegas criminal defense attorneys or a consultation.
 Our goal is to try to get your charges reduced or dismissed, and if you wish we will take your case all the way to trial as well.